oracle/rwloadsim/rwl/src/SOURCES.md

 |rwl_oerstat|Saves information about ORA- errors received, it is allocated as a linked list and is eventually flushed to repository|
 |rwl_thrinfo|Saves information about what individual threads do|

+A few global variables that deal with interrupt handling exist.

 ## Data types, porting, etc

 Oracle data types included via oci.h are used throughout,